Students as Part of the University’s Work Force

 Supervisors must…

-• Maintain student personnel records, including employment applications, references, evaluations, and correspondence for 5 years following a student’s termination date.
-Student Employment retains I-9 forms (employment eligibility documentation) for all students on the Student Labor and Work-Study payrolls.
+- Maintain student personnel records, including employment applications, references, evaluations, and correspondence for 5 years following a student’s termination date.
+Payroll retains I-9 forms (employment eligibility documentation) for all students on the Student Labor and Work-Study payrolls.
 All job applications should be kept for at least 2 years following the date a position is filled.

-• Note: Both the student and supervisor are required to sign the time cards upon the completion of each pay period.
+- Note: Both the student and off campus work-study supervisor are required to sign the time cards upon the completion of each pay period.
 Electronic signatures may be allowed only if the system has a secure access for student workers (i.e., user names and private passwords).

-• Monitor earnings and remaining balances for federal Work-Study recipients to ensure that students do not exceed their authorized amounts.
-Supervisors are encouraged to utilize the “Work-Study Remaining Balance Tracking” Form available in the Forms section of the website.
+- Monitor earnings and remaining balances for federal Work-Study recipients to ensure that students do not exceed their authorized amounts.
+Supervisors are encouraged to utilize the “Work-Study Remaining Balance Tracking” Form available in the Forms and General Information section of the website.
 If the student exceeds his/her Work-Study award, a new online payroll authorization under the student labor payroll must be submitted in order for the student to receive payment for hours worked.

 Responsibilities of Student Employees